 - How emotional your loved one is throughout the process

-Take notice of the things that work well during a meal, and things that cause problems.
-Instead of focusing in on the food, make subtle changes to see reactions.
+Take notice of the things that work well during a meal and things that cause problems.
+Instead of focusing on the food, make subtle changes to see reactions.
 Turn off the television for a meal.
 Use different sizes of plates, cups and utensils.
 Change lighting conditions.

 You can also make mealtimes fun again.
-If its been a long time since you’ve made mealtime into an event, consider having over a friend or family member to enjoy a meal with you.
-If you are able, you can meet in a favorite restaurant for a change of pace.
-As a caregiver, its easy to get caught up in the moment, making meal time another checkmark in a long list of to do’s.
+If it’s been a long time since you’ve made mealtime into an event, consider having over a friend or family member to enjoy a meal with you.
+If you are able, you can meet in a favourite restaurant for a change of pace.
+As a caregiver, it’s easy to get caught up in the moment, making mealtime another checkmark in a long list of to do’s.
 Yet when you step back and look at it as an opportunity rather than merely a way to get the next set of medications into the system, things can change quickly.

 With just a little change, you may start noticing the difference.